A Frankoma catalog history

 John Frank started his own pottery in 1933 as a cottage industry with himself, his wife and a couple of high school students doing the work.

 By 1936 the marketing had moved beyond the retail shop.
 Shops across Oklahoma wanted to stock his items so the first catalog became necessary.
 Original copies of this catalog are exceedingly rare.
-I have never seen one.
-Fortunately Sue Cox in her first book printed a complete copy of the 1936 catalog.
+Fortunately Susan N. Cox in her second book, The Collectors Guide to Frankoma Pottery, (1982) reproduced the most important pages from the 1936 catalog.
+This has been a valuable resource for many collectors over the last 30 years.
+In 2013 I obtained an original copy of the 1936 catalog and present it here exactly as in the original.

 From 1944 through 1947 Frankoma focused on dinnerware production and did not issue general catalogs.
 In 1948 John Frank was able to expand the factory to produce a wider range of wares.
 A new catalog for 1948 displayed those wares to the wholesale trade.
 Frankoma was by then a large company.
 Frankoma would issue a catalog or supplement in most years now up until the Frank family lost control of the company in 1991.

-Some catalogs still have other documents included such as a sales letter, an order blank, or other offerings.
+Some catalogs still have other documents included such as a sales letters, an order blank, or other offerings.
 I will post these with their appropriate catalog where available.
 Keep in mind that items not bound in the catalog might be from other years.
 Most have some date indicator.

 After the new owners arrived the catalog sequence becomes difficult to track.
 I have catalogs for 1991 and 1992.
 I also have a set of sales sheets and a price list from 1995.
 At some point all of the information migrated to the web.
 I doubt that copies of the web site are available to the public.